Loss

 the dark brine seeping in.

 There is a decidedly elegiac quality to this latest collection of Stewart Conn’s poems.
-But whether writing about his family, day-to-day life, personal love and loss and struggles with sources of inspiration, in his characteristically precise and often lighthearted way, he tells it as it is.
+But whether writing about his family, day-to-day life, personal love and loss, or his struggles with the sources of his inspiration, in his characteristically precise and often lighthearted way, he tells it as it is.

 Underwood front cover